SebastianCrow/nft/README.md

 - API calls are cached so there are no redundant requests
 - Next pages are requested from API on demand and partial results are shown to the user ASAP
   - E.g., fetching next pages if there is less than 20 results for the current search query
-- Light and dark themes (affecting scrollbar).
+- Light and dark themes (including scrollbar).
 User selection is preserved in the local storage
   - Possible improvement: detect preferred theme using `Window.matchMedia()`
 - **Testing?
 Of course!**
   - `Jest` unit tests for utils, services, etc.